UW-COSMOS/project-docs/presentations_reports/phase3/README.md

 4. Publications
     - Unsupervised relation extraction paper accepted to Findings of EMNLP 2020: https://arxiv.org/abs/2010.06804
+    - VLDB 2021 Demo Project accepted; Demo of Marius: Graph Embeddings with a Single Machine

 ### License and Acknowledgements
 All development work supported by DAPRA ASKE HR00111990013 and UW-Madison.